-Termination of the vent shall be not less than 7 feet above an adjacent public walkway.
-The vent terminal shall not be installed closer than 3 feet from the inside corner of an L shaped structure.
-Termination of the vent should be kept at least 3 feet away from vegetation.
+- D. The venting system shall terminate at least 3 feet (0.9m) above any forced air inlet located within 10 feet (3m).
+The venting system shall terminate at least 4 feet (1.2m) below, 4 feet (1.2m) horizontally from, or 1 foot (300 mm) above any door, window, or gravity air inlet into any building.
+The bottom of the vent shall be located at least 12 inches (300mm) above grade.
+Termination of the vent shall be not less than 7 feet (2.13m) above adjacent public walkway.
+The vent terminal shall not be installed closer than 3 feet (0.9m) from the inside corner of an L shaped structure.
+Termination of the vent should be kept at least 3 feet (0.9m) away from vegetation.
 The venting system shall terminate at least 4 feet horizontally from, and in no case above or below, unless a 4 foot horizontal distance is maintained, from electric meters, gas meters, regulators, and relief equipment.
+(See Figure 11) - United States Terminate vent system at least 4 feet (1.22m) horizontally from, and in no case above or below, unless a 4 feet (1.22m) horizontal distance is maintained, from electric meters, gas meters, regulators and relief equipment.

-- e) The venting system shall terminate at least 4 feet below any eve, soffit, or roof overhang. - f) The venting system shall not terminate underneath any deck, patio, or similar structure. - g) Put vent on a wall away from the prevailing winter wind.
-Locate or guard the vent to prevent accidental contact with people or pets. - h) Terminate the vent above normal snowline.
+- Canada Terminate vent system at least 6 feet (1.83 m) horizontally from, and in no case above or below, unless a 6 feet (1.83m) horizontal distance is maintained, from electric meters, gas meters, regulators and relief equipment. - E. The venting system shall terminate at least 4 feet below any eave, soffit, or roof overhang. - F. The venting system shall not terminate underneath any deck, patio, or similar structure. - G. Put vent on a wall away from the prevailing winter wind.
+Locate or guard the vent to prevent accidental contact with people or pets. - H. Terminate the vent above normal snow-line.
 Avoid locations where snow may drift and block the vent.
-Ice or snow may cause the boiler to shut down if the vent becomes obstructed. - i) Under certain conditions, flue gas will condense, forming moisture.
+Ice or snow may cause the boiler to shut down if the vent becomes obstructed. - Under certain conditions, flue gas will condense, forming moisture.
 In such cases, steps should be taken to prevent building materials at the vent terminal from being damaged by exhaust of flue gas.